anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-input-schema-copy-1.md

 <br />

-## Data schema formatting & validation rules
+## File formatting & Data validation rules

 * [ ] **Column Headers:** Must contain only alphanumeric characters and underscores, and must start with an alphabet.
 * [ ] **Date Format:** Dates must be in the YYYY-MM-DD format.